 Both tools allow you to submit your XML sitemap to make it easier for their crawlers to find it, and then crawl your website and the desired pages.

 3. Content, Content, Content

 At some point you would have heard that content is king.
 And to a degree that is correct when it comes to Google and others.
-So when it comes to content I would say make sure you tick all the right boxes.
+So when it comes to content it's important to build it for the purposes of SEO.
 You’ve optimized all the correct pages that you want ranking; next make sure you are taking a look at the page you are going to be putting out on the Web.

 Do a few standard checks; take a look at the content on the page:

 - Does it match up and better what’s on the first page of Google already?